What Happened to Ginger Smith: Artistry

 next year working with Academy / Tony noms.

-I was authentic,
+I was authentic and uninhibited

-uninhibited by neuronormative standards,
+by neuronormative standards

 . . .